s0840389/MResCode/readme.txt

         NKcap - two agent baby hank model with workers and capatalists

         NKYNcap - two agent baby hank model with workers and capatalists augmented with expansionary labour

+    4) DynareCode

+    Contains the dynare mod files and data used to estimate the RANK parameters.